ayushdabra/retinal-oct-images-classification/README.md

 https://www.nvidia.com/Download/index.aspx
 ```
 ## Dataset
-* The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (NORMAL,CNV,DME,DRUSEN).
-There are 84,495 X-Ray images (JPEG) and 4 categories (NORMAL,CNV,DME,DRUSEN).
+* The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (NORMAL, CNV, DME, DRUSEN).
+There are 84,495 X-Ray images (JPEG) and 4 categories (NORMAL, CNV, DME, DRUSEN).
 * Images are labeled as (disease)-(randomized patient ID)-(image number by this patient) and split into 4 directories: CNV, DME, DRUSEN, and NORMAL.
 * Optical coherence tomography (OCT) images (Spectralis OCT, Heidelberg Engineering, Germany) were selected from retrospective cohorts of adult patients from the Shiley Eye Institute of the University of California San Diego, the California Retinal Research Foundation, Medical Center Ophthalmology Associates, the Shanghai First People’s Hospital, and Beijing Tongren Eye Center between July 1, 2013 and March 1, 2017.
 ### Sample Images
 <p align="center">